AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

          Ada.Text_IO.Put_Line ("RESULT IS 0");

-With the following line, what we want to do is to display a caption and the value, that is to say, a literal *POSITIVE RESULT* and the result of the call to the **Image** attribute converting the value of the C variable into a string:
+With the following line, what we want to do is to display a caption and the value, that is to say, a literal *POSITIVE RESULT* and the result of the call to the :ada:`Image` attribute converting the value of the C variable into a string:

 .. code:: ada

          Ada.Text_IO.Put_Line ("POSITIVE RESULT :" & Integer'Image (C));

-In order to concatenate two strings here, we're going to use the **&** character.
-In Ada, the **&** operator is the array concatenation operator and can be used between strings.
+In order to concatenate two strings here, we're going to use the :ada:`&` character.
+In Ada, the :ada:`&` operator is the array concatenation operator and can be used between strings.

 Conditions